What We Believe

 If you'd like to learn more about the differences between the Presbyterian Church in America (PCA) and the Presbyterian Church, U.S.A.
-(PCUSA), click here to read an interview Pastor Bryan gave in October of 2015.
+(PCUSA), click here to read an interview our Senior Pastor Emeritus Dr. Bryan Chapell gave in October of 2015.

 If you'd like to know more about what our church believes about baptism, we'd like to invite you to watch these videos below:

-Pastor Bryan explains why we practice baptism in this sermon from January 29, 2017, titled, "Here We Come for Cleansing."
+Our Senior Pastor Emeritus, Dr. Bryan Chapell, explains why we practice baptism in this sermon from January 29, 2017, titled, "Here We Come for Cleansing."

 Modes of Baptism